-There may be no cooking skill more valuable than learning to make a vegan stir fry.
+No cooking skill is more useful than learning to make a vegan stir fry.
 They’re quite possibly the easiest way to load up your diet with delicious and healthful vegetables.
 Stir fried vegetables require only a tiny amount of cooking oil, so unless you add a rich sauce your meal will generally be quite low in fat—and therefore calories as well.
-Even a novice cook can quickly learn how to make a terrific stir fry, and you’ll probably feel like you’re getting the hang of preparing this dish after just two or three attempts.
+Even a novice cook can quickly learn how to make a terrific stir fry.
+You’ll probably get the hang of preparing this dish by our second or third attempt.

 Stir fries are usually served over rice or Asian-style noodles.
 If you’re using brown rice you’ll typically start it before you begin chopping your vegetables.
 Or, if you’re using white rice, you’ll start it when your stir fry is just underway, since white rice takes under fifteen minutes to cook.
-For maximum convenience, you can also purchase frozen rice in microwavable bags that cooks in under 3 minutes.
-If you find yourself cooking stir fries regularly, a rice cooker is a wise investment since you’ll have one less pot to pay attention to while you prepare your meal.
+For maximum convenience, you can also purchase frozen rice in microwavable bags that’s ready in three minutes.
+If you end up making stir fries regularly, a rice cooker is a wise investment since you’ll have one fewer distraction while you prepare your meal.

 An easy way to jazz up your stir fry is to use an exotic variety of rice.
-If you’ve never tried purple rice before, it’s a wonderful change of pace for your stir fry, and it brings new flavors and textures.
+If you’ve never tried purple rice before, it’s a wonderful change of pace, and it brings new flavors and textures.

 Required Kitchen Equipment:

-You need only a few basic pieces of equipment to make a stir fry:
+Stir-fries require only a few basic pieces of equipment:

 - A quality seven or eight inch chef’s knife.
 The best moderately-priced chef’s knife on the market is a Victorinox with a Fibrox handle.